-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following box.

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering, o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-0 0

-Large accelerated filer Accelerated filer

-\boxtimes \times

-Non-accelerated filer Smaller reporting company

-0

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. o
+If any of the securities being registered on this Form are to be offered on a delayed or cor Act of 1933 check the following box. \boxtimes itinuous basis pursuant to Rule 415 und er the Securities If this Form is filed to register additional securities for an offering pursuant to Rule 462(b list the Securities Act registration statement number of the earlier effective registration statement for llowing box and If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securi Act registration statement number of the earlier effective registration statement for the same offerin ist the Securities If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securi Act registration statement number of the earlier effective registration statement for the same offering ist the Securities Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer, company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not t any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Sec complying with